Page 21

 By Jack Joseph Smith

-There is no nail off my thumb bursting in plums To big to be squid fine enouth to be beads Split motor and sail with time Enjoy the billows exactly on I guess these sea hawks think their Generals Arn't we on the ocean and they believe themselves cayotes Incidently how long has it been since anybody had coffie cause whatever we want to call the top just went down Constintly through the brain Put on the gloves Danger during lucky rain And now it's Christ Leaving it that way
+IX There is no nail off my thumb bursting in plums To big to be squid fine enough to be beads Split motor and sail with time Enjoy the billows exactly on I guess these sea hawks think their Generals Arn't we on the ocean and they believe themselves cayotes Incidently how long has it been since anybody had coffie cause whatever we want to call the top just went down Constintly through the brain Put on the gloves Danger during lucky rain And now it's Christ Leaving it that way

 Original Scan